Crockpot Oatmeal (Steel Cut Oats)

 In the morning, give the oats a stir and scoop up a bowlful.

 Unless you’re really a purist, you’ll want to top the oatmeal with something.
-Here’s a few ideas but don’t be limited by this list.
+Here are a few ideas but don’t be limited by this list.

 Topping ideas

-- Apple compote is one my favorite things to add to oatmeal.
+• Fruit: Sliced bananas, berries, peaches, and mango are good choices.
+Apple compote (cooked apples) is one of my favorite things to add to oatmeal.
 It’s great on French toast or pancakes, too!

-- Toasted nuts and seeds (walnuts, pecans, almonds, pepitas, sunflower seeds).
+• Toasted nuts and seeds: Walnuts, pecans, almonds, pepitas, and sunflower seeds.
+Toasting the nuts first adds extra flavor and it’s easy to do.
 For an extra special breakfast, garnish the oatmeal with spiced pecans.

-- Nutrition boosters like ground flaxseed, chia seeds, wheat germ, nut butters
+• Nutrition boosters: Try ground flaxseed, chia seeds, wheat germ, and nut butters.

 FAQs